eTipio/client-sdk-kotlin-template/README.md

 sdk-template/
 ├── sdk-core/                      # Core utilities and infrastructure │   └── src/main/kotlin/io/etip/sdk/core/
-│       ├── BaseHttpClient.kt       # Generic HTTP client with GET/POST support
+│       ├── ApiConfig.kt            # Config necessary to be used by HttpClientFactory like logging enabler and timeouts │       ├── BaseHttpClient.kt       # Generic HTTP client with GET/POST support
 │       ├── HttpClientFactory.kt    # Factory responsible for creating and configuring instances of `HttpClient`.
 │       ├── exceptions/             # Common SDK exceptions